githubcatw/TenCut/README.md

 **Android 6.0+ Users**: In your first run, please make sure you permit drawing over apps.

-**Android 8.0 (Oreo) users:** Please note that the notch will be hidden when you expand your status bar.
+**Android 8.0 (Oreo) users:** Please note that the hole will be hidden when you expand your status bar.
 That occurs due to API limitations set by Google.

 ## How to enable